-Beth Hanna is a film and TV critic and staff writer for Thompson on Hollywood.
+Beth Hanna is a film and TV critic and Senior Writer for TOH!
 A cinephile living in Los Angeles, she holds a master’s degree in cinema and media studies from UCLA.
-She previously worked in the film programming department at the American Cinematheque, where she programmed the Cinematheque’s first-ever Rainer Werner Fassbinder and Luis Buñuel retrospectives in 2012; and at AFI FEST 2009 and 2010, where she oversaw the screen education program, screening a selection of festival titles for middle- and high-school students from across Los Angeles.
+She previously worked in the film programming department at the American Cinematheque, where she programmed the Cinematheque’s first-ever Rainer Werner Fassbinder and Luis Buñuel retrospectives in 2012.
+She also has programmed at AFI FEST since 2009, where she oversaw the screen education program, screening a selection of festival titles for middle- and high-school students from across Los Angeles.
 Follow Beth on Twitter.

-Meredith Brody, a graduate of USC film school and veteran of studio development hell on both sides of the desk, has written on film, food and other subjects for many publications including the New York Times, Village Voice, LA Weekly, SF Weekly, and a score of film magazines including Cahiers du Cinema, Film Comment, Premiere, and Empire.
+Meredith Brody is a film and food critic based in the Bay Area who covers film festivals for TOH!
+A graduate of USC film school and veteran of studio development hell on both sides of the desk, she has written for many publications including the New York Times, Village Voice, LA Weekly, SF Weekly, and a score of film magazines including Cahiers du Cinema, Film Comment, Premiere, and Empire.
 Her essays have appeared in book collections such as "Film Noir: An Encyclopedic Reference to the American Style."
+Follow her on Facebook.

-Maggie Lange was born in Paris, raised in Washington DC, and currently lives in New York.
+Maggie Lange covers television for TOH!
+She was born in Paris, raised in Washington DC, and currently writes for New York Magazine.
 At Brown University, she wrote her honors thesis about the changing portrayal of American cities in film from the 1940s to the 1960s.
-Maggie writes for Gawker and has worked as a researcher and script developer for documentaries.
+Maggie has written for Gawker and has worked as a researcher and script developer for documentaries.
 Her essays, articles, and reviews have appeared in "Interview" magazine, the Providence "Phoenix," "Design Bureau," and "Washington City Paper."
 Follow her on Twitter.

-Matt Mueller has previously edited two British movie magazines – "Total Film" and the UK edition of "Premiere" – and is now a Contributing Editor at "Total Film" and "Wonderland," as well as freelancing for "The Guardian," "The Sunday Times" and "Screen International"among others.
-Based in London, he covers the UK beat for Thompson on Hollywood.
+Matt Mueller is a London-based film critic; he covers the UK beat and European film festivals for TOH!.
+He has previously edited two British movie magazines – "Total Film" and the UK edition of "Premiere" – and is now a Contributing Editor at "Total Film" and "Wonderland," as well as freelancing for "The Guardian," "The Sunday Times" and "Screen International"among others.
+Follow him on Twitter.